-You may not think to but cleaning your mattress is important.
+You may not think to, but cleaning your mattress is important.
 Take some baking soda and sprinkle over your bed.
 Let it set for about an hour or up to 4 hours.
 Then just vacuum your bed after.
 This will help deodorize your bed!
-Neat trick!
+Neat spring cleaning trick!

 If you have stainless steel appliances in your kitchen grab the olive oil.
 You can remove smears and fingerprints easily.
 Just put a little olive oil on a rag and wipe away the smudges, then buff with a microfiber cloth.
 It's great for stainless steel trash cans as well.
 A little goes a long way!

 4. Clean Garbage Disposal